websanova/websanova.github.io/codility/php/codility-lesson-one-time-complexity-tape-equilibrium.md

 ## Efficient Solution

-A more efficient solution is to just to preset totals for `front` and `back and then subtract and add the current number in the array.
-This will avoid the slice and sum each time.
+A more efficient solution is to just to preset totals for `front` and `back` and then subtract and add the current number in the array.
+This will avoid the `array_slice` and `array_sum` each time.

 ~~~
 function solution($A) {